 This is an important factor when having the Scandinavian design.
 Your furniture should have a modern touch to it.
 Clean lines are a must.

 And with the furniture, look up at its designs.
 Most of their tables, chairs, and sofas go for those smooth textures with rounded edges.
 Go for furniture with lots of functions.
 It is not a Scandinavian style if it does not have lots of functions.
 Choose shelves that are multi-layered and furniture with a double purpose.

 A Scandinavian house often has wood for its furniture.
 But recently, they have a trend in which they add a metal touch to their wooden-styled home.
 Using metal such as copper and brass ultimately gives out a shine to its interiors and to your room.

 Limit your window treatments.
 As much as possible, if you are going with a Scandinavian design, then only use light fabrics for your curtains, preferably linen and sheer to let light freely enter as it should.
+Plantation Shutters work well too, so there are plenty of options.
 Some even just tend to leave their windows without any coverings.
 You will get to enjoy the sunlight in the day and have an illuminated glow at night.

 In choosing the right flooring for your Scandinavian-styled home, go with light-colored floorings.
-Usually, they use light hardwood materials for the flooring.
-You can choose natural colors or paint them white.
+Usually, Milwaukee Hardwood Floor Installation services and their likes use light hardwood materials for the flooring.
+You can also choose natural colors and paint them white.
 The choice will always be yours.